 - A. Registered Share Owners who participate in the meeting online will be able to listen to the meeting, ask questions and vote.
 You may vote at the meeting by completing a ballot online during the meeting.
-To join the meeting: - Log in online at https://web.lumiagm.com/126588465.
-We recommend that you log in at least 30 minutes before the meeting starts. - Select "Voting Share Owner" and then enter your Control Number and Password "ATCO2020" (case sensitive).
+To join the meeting: - Log in at https://web.lumiagm.com/408712174.
+We recommend that you log in at least 30 minutes before the meeting starts. - Select "Voting Share Owner" and then enter your Control Number and Password "ATCO2021" (case sensitive).

-The Control Number is located on your form of proxy.
+The Control Number is located on your proxy form.